ziqbal/synchcopy/README.md

 # synchcopy
 Copy files from source directory to current directory and skipping any that already exist.

-Can handle large directory sizes.
+Can handle a large number of files.

 Current logic:
 - If same filename exists -> skip